ErikBean/cribbagePatch/README.md

 ```
 Refactor TODO:
 Cards should be a set in gun, not a string.
 That way we can .map()
+I should never have to do JSON.parse() or .stringify()
+add redux devtools

 Rules TODO: